Assassin's Creed: The Chain

 Assassin's Creed: The Chain is a graphic novel published by UbiWorkshop in August 2012.
-Set in the Assassin's Creed universe, it is a sequel to the comic book miniseries, Assassin's Creed: The Fall, and concludes the story of Russian Assassin Nikolai Orelov following his retirement from the Brotherhood and emigration to the United States in the early 20th-century.
-The framing story, set in 2002, follows Nikolai's descendant Daniel Cross, a Templar who unwittingly experiences visions of his ancestors' memories.
+Set in the Assassin's Creed universe, it is a sequel to the comic book miniseries, Assassin's Creed: The Fall, and concludes the story of Russian Assassin Nikolai Orelov following his retirement from the Brotherhood and emigration to the United States in the early 20th century.
+The framing story, set in 2002, follows Nikolai's descendant Daniel Cross, a Templar who unwittingly experiences his ancestors' memories.

-The novel is written and illustrated by Cameron Stewart and Karl Kerschl, who also worked on The Fall.
-A video game set in-between the events of The Fall and The Chain, Assassin's Creed Chronicles: Russia, which explains some of the plot points in the novel, was released in February 2016.
+The book is written and illustrated by Cameron Stewart and Karl Kerschl, who also worked on The Fall and would later return for the graphic novel Assassin's Creed: Brahman, which features a new setting and protagonist.
+A video game set in-between the events of The Fall and The Chain, Assassin's Creed Chronicles: Russia, was released in February 2016.